Virtual Cross Connect Pricing

 Metro - Deploy a VXC between two locations within a defined metropolitan area, typically a city.
 For example, between:

-A Megaport and a cloud service provider (CSP), both located in London.
+A Port and a Cloud Service Provider (CSP), both located in London.

 Zone - Deploy a VXC between Metros within a defined Zone, typically multiple states or provinces grouped together.
 For example, between: